Madison International Speedway

-The Madison International Speedway (MIS) is a half-mile paved oval racetrack in the Town of Rutland near Oregon, Wisconsin, United States.
+Madison International Speedway (MIS) is a half-mile paved oval racetrack in the Town of Rutland near Oregon, Wisconsin, United States.
 With 18-degree banked turns, the track is billed as "The Track of Champions" and "Wisconsin's Fastest Half Mile."
-The weekly program at the track runs on Friday nights under NASCAR Advance Auto Parts Weekly Series sanction.
+The track hosts weekly program at the track runs on Friday nights under NASCAR Advance Auto Parts Weekly Series sanction and the ARCA Menards Series' Badger 200.